 Atlanta Braves vs. San Francisco Giants

-The Atlanta Braves and San Francisco Giants meet for what could be a post season preview but is more than likely a series which may determine who is in the post season.
-The Braves are -165 favorites over the Giants with an over/under run total set at 7.
+The Atlanta Braves and the San Francisco Giants meet on Thursday for game four of their series at Turner Field.
+The Giants are -140 favorites over the Braves with an over/under run total set at 7.

 The Atlanta Braves fought the good fight on Wednesday and never gave up until the final out but in the end they had too much ground to make up and fell to the Giants.
 Martin Prado had two hits and drove in two runs, Jason Heyward had a hit, and RBI, and scored a run, and Michael Bourn had a hit and scored twice as the Braves scored five runs on eight hits.
 On the mound Jair Jurrjens didn’t have his best stuff as he allowed eight hits and five earned runs while striking out just one over six innings of work to take his fifth loss of the season and Scott Linebrink allowed a hit and two runs in an inning of work that proved to be costly.
 For Thursday’s game Atlanta starts Mike Minor who has won his last two decisions.
 For the season Minor has allowed 54 hits and 24 earned runs while striking out 37 in 44.2 innings of work.